 HLA class I and II antigens

 The human leukocyte antigens (HLA) have been defined by serological methods.
 There exist two kinds of receptor classes for major histocompatibility complexes (MHC): MHC class I and MHC class II.
 The class I antigens are HLA-A, HLA-B, and HLA-C and the class II are HLA-DR-, HLA-DQ, and HLA-DP.
-By determining HLA type an assessment of histocompatbility
+By determining HLA type an assessment of histocompatbility is made.

 Which one of the following interactions between surface molecules must take place for a T-cytotoxic cell to be stimulated to begin to destroy a virus-infected cell? (assume that the antigen and the receptor are also interacting correctly)